Aliases for CA12 Gene

 External Ids for CA12 Gene

 Previous GeneCards Identifiers for CA12 Gene

 Carbonic anhydrases (CAs) are a large family of zinc metalloenzymes that catalyze the reversible hydration of carbon dioxide.
 They participate in a variety of biological processes, including respiration, calcification, acid-base balance, bone resorption, and the formation of aqueous humor, cerebrospinal fluid, saliva, and gastric acid.
 This gene product is a type I membrane protein that is highly expressed in normal tissues, such as kidney, colon and pancreas, and has been found to be overexpressed in 10% of clear cell renal carcinomas.
 Three transcript variants encoding different isoforms have been identified for this gene. [provided by RefSeq, Jun 2014]

 GeneCards Summary for CA12 Gene

 CA12 (Carbonic Anhydrase XII) is a Protein Coding gene.
-Diseases associated with CA12 include hyperchlorhidrosis, isolated and hypoxia.
+Diseases associated with CA12 include hyperchlorhidrosis, isolated and vulva squamous cell carcinoma.
 Among its related pathways are Metabolism and Glucose / Energy Metabolism.
 GO annotations related to this gene include carbonate dehydratase activity.
 An important paralog of this gene is CA14.